Apply for a Glass & Mirrors Trading License in Dubai

 Setup Costs and Steps

-Setting up a Glass & Mirrors Trading Licence at Dubai South Business Hub Free Zone involves a straightforward process.
-Costs vary depending on the chosen package, office configuration, and visa allocation, but typical expenses include the licence fee, registration fee, and any applicable flexi-desk or warehouse facility charges.
+Setting up a Glass & Mirrors Trading License at Dubai South Business Hub Free Zone involves a straightforward process.
+Costs vary depending on the chosen package, office configuration, and visa allocation, but typical expenses include the license fee, registration fee, and any applicable flexi-desk or warehouse facility charges.

 The general steps are as follows: